First deployment

 type: postgres

-You can observe how the deployment command prompts you to confirm the changes which are being applied to the up to now empty environment.
-Accepting this will deploy the application to the cluster and connect it to the database which is deployed into the cluster as well.
-Go back to the UI to observe how the graph has changed to reflect the now existing reality.
+The deployment command will prompt you to confirm the changes which are being applied to the target environment.
+Accepting this will deploy the application to the cluster and connect the workload to the database which is deployed into the cluster as well.

 Cloud resources and alternative runtimes